vuga/obsidian-notes/Projects/Nord Security/Notes.md

-Define labels, double-check and make sure the logic makes sense To ask akvile if we can query if a domain was sent to DRS automatically within a longer time range Check if BBB has an API that could be used by us for a legitimacy check
+Define labels, double-check and make sure the logic makes sense To ask akvile if we can query if a domain was sent to DRS automatically within a longer time range Check if BBB has an API that could be used by us for a legitimacy check Add hits calculation to FP/FNs
+In Domain Curator, if we see a link shortener, we should check the final URL and, if possible, pay more attention to it.
+Mark the whole redirect chain with the final reputation.
+To ask if we can query ScamML metadata about a domain.
+Email blacklist as an indicator.
+One platform to call all metadata from our internal services.
+Traces for our domains that would store metadata from our internal services.
+We should store cases that were unblocked during the review.